mysuperlink/Javascript-concepts/README.md

     `Hello ${name}, the following expression is equal to four : ${2+2}`;
     //Hello Nick, the following expression is equal to four: 4

-/************************************************************************************************************/
+Object.assign

+    Its the feature of ES6. assign is a static for object which returns a new object Object.assign({}, {a:1}, {b:1});
-Time Complexity
+    first param is target object /************************************************************************************************************/ Time Complexity